srfonso/np-spiders/README.md

             "new_str": "amp."
         }

-        # Optional: In case is necessary customize the headers for this website
+        # Optional: In case you need to customise the headers for this website
         "custom_headers": {
             "cookie": "<custom cookie header>" # Example
         }